Seanfrvr/seanfrvr/README.md

 ## Objective

-Seeking a SOC Analyst role where I can apply hands-on experience from building a Splunk SIEM home lab, remediating a Cross-Site Scripting vulnerability on a deployed GCP web app, and configuring VPC networking and firewall rules.
+Seeking a Security Analyst role where I can apply hands on experience from independently building, breaking, and securing real infrastructure, turning that practical foundation into effective threat detection and incident response for a team.

 ## Skills